oshd-slf/HS2SWE/README.md

 The HS2SWE method is based on the concept presented by Martinec and Rango (1991) which describes accumulation, densification and melt of the snowpack layer-by-layer.
 The only input to the model is the observed daily HS.
 The HS2SWE model has been in operational use for snow-hydrological forecasting in Switzerland for over a decade.
 HS2SWE simulation results have been used for assimilation into a temperature-index snow melt model (Magnusson et al., 2014) and for improving spatial snowfall fields (Mott et al., 2023).
 Unlike empirical regression models relating SWE to HS (e.g., Hill et al., 2019; Jonas et al., 2009), the HS2SWE model provides realistic and continuous SWE estimates.

+Below, we first present a hypothetical simulation example to illustrate the main features of the model.
+This is followed by pseudo-code that outlines HS2WE in more detail.

 ### Hypothetical simulation example

 HS2SWE operates by simulating the evolution of the snowpack, layer-by-layer, where each layer is defined by its density and thickness.
 The model forecasts compaction for each layer and adapts the snowpack layering through accumulation, densification, or melting, depending on the difference between the predicted and observed HS.
 We illustrate the simulation process of the HS2SWE model through a hypothetical four-day  scenario encompassing all relevant model steps.
 On day 1, we introduce the creation of the initial snow layer.
 Day 2 showcases subsequent accumulation events.
 Day 3 demonstrates snow settling and the management of compaction and measurement uncertainties.
 Finally, on day 4, we depict how the model handles snowmelt.
 This simulation process is detailed and visualized in the figure below.